 The Group's principal activity is the discovery, development and commercialisation of novel therapies and treatments for blood diseases such as leukemia and lymphoma.
 The company's leading technologies aim to change the way in which bone marrow/hematopoietic stem cell ("BM"/"HSC") transplants are performed and improve their efficacy.
-Hemogenyx's two distinct and complementary products include an immunotherapy product for patient conditioning - the CDX bi-specific antibody - and a cell therapy product for BM/HSC transplantation - the HuPHEC.
-Each of these products holds the potential to revolutionise the way BM/HSC transplants are being performed, offering solutions that mitigate the dangers and limitations associated with the current standard of care.
+Hemogenyx's distinct and complementary products include immunotherapy product candidates for the treatment of AML and other blood malignancies and patient conditioning - the CDX bi-specific antibody and CAR-T therapy, and a cell therapy product for BM/HSC transplantation - the Hu-PHEC.
+Each of these products holds the potential to revolutionise the way BM/HSC transplants are being performed or diseases of the blood are treated, offering solutions that mitigate the dangers and limitations associated with the current standard of care.

 The Group has three companies that are located outside of the UK.
 The principal laboratory of the Group is located in Brooklyn, New York, USA.
-The Group is in the course of establishing additional operations in Liège, Belgium.
+The Group has also established additional operations in Liège, Belgium.